RyanHildebrandGIS/portfolio/README.md

 ### Agronomist / Farm Management Intern
 **Agriculture and Agri-Food Canada (AAFC)**
-*Gained hands-on experience in farm management, crop monitoring, and agricultural data collection.*
+*Gained hands on experience in farm management, crop monitoring, and agricultural data collection.*

 - Assisted in field data collection and analysis.
 - Supported farm management activities and planning.